digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_aws.rst

 - Key usage: `ENCRYPT_DECRYPT <https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#symmetric-cmks>`_

 After subsequent restarts the operator does not need to specify the identifier for the wrapper key;
-Canton stores the generated wrapper key id in the database.
+Canton stores the generated wrapper key ID in the database.

 .. important::
     Restoring from a database backup requires access to the wrapper keys used during the encryption of the data in the backup.